Purpleknife/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

+The server-side code (back-end) was provided by Lighthouse Labs.
+This project is client-side oriented (frond-end).

 This project's goals were:
   - Build a Single Page App with jQuery and AJAX.
   - Develop Frond-end skills by using HTML, JS, CSS, SASS, jQuery and AJAX.